Across the Arctic Circle

 Day 4, Lake Myvatn

 Today we head east from Akureyri to the Lake Myvatn area, a starkly beautiful but otherworldly landscape of sputtering mudpots, weird lava formations, steaming fumaroles and volcanic craters.
 The area is also world-famous among bird-watchers.
 Most species of waterfowl present in Iceland are found here in great numbers, including 13 different species of duck.
 Here, we´ll explore the pseudo-craters at Skutustadagigar, the lava formations at Dimmuborgir, the explosive crater Hverfjall, and the geothermal area at Namaskard.
 At the end of the day, you may choose to take a dip in the mineral-rich waters of the Myvatn Nature Baths.
-Overnight at a 4-star hotel on the shores of Lake Myvatn.
+Overnight by Lake Myvatn.

 Day 5, Krafla